Category:

 Personal Life and Real Estate

-Guy's last name Fieri was adopted by Guy in homage to his Italian grandfather Giuseppe Fieri.
-He changed it back from the anglicized spelling of the name "Ferry" in 1995 soon after marring his wife Lori.
+Guy's last name, Fieri, was adopted by Guy in homage to his Italian grandfather, Giuseppe Fieri.
+He changed it back from the anglicized spelling of the name "Ferry" in 1995, soon after marrying his wife, Lori.
 They have two sons (the aforementioned Hunter and Ryder).
 When Guy's sister died in 2011 of metastatic melanoma, he decided to take in her son, Jules.

 Guy owns a 450-acre ranch near Napa, California.
-In 2021, Guy paid $3.9 million for a home in West Palm Beach, Florida.
-In September 2023 he paid $7.325 million for another home in Palm Beach.
-The more-recent purchase is a waterfront 6,600 square foot mansion that is surrounded by 230 feet of ocean.
+In 2021, he paid $3.9 million for a home in West Palm Beach, Florida.
+In September 2023, he paid $7.325 million for another home in Palm Beach.
+The more recent purchase is a waterfront 6,600-square-foot mansion that is surrounded by 230 feet of ocean.

 Guy collects classic cars as a side hobby.
 His collection includes a 1971 Chevelle, 1968 Firebird, 1969 Impala, and 1967 Chevy C10 pickup.